laravel/docs/precognition.md

 });
 ```

-To use Precognition on this route, first we must add the `HandlePrecognitiveRequests` middleware:
+To use Precognition on this route, we must add the `HandlePrecognitiveRequests` middleware:

 ```php
 use Illuminate\Foundation\Http\Middleware\HandlePrecognitiveRequests;